Print

 EatSimpleFood.com

-This clam & chorizo recipe is packed with flavor and freshened up with a touch of lemon zest and parsley.
+This clam and chorizo with white wine sauce recipe is packed with flavor.
+Clams and chorizo is freshened up with a touch of lemon zest, clam juice, and fresh parsley.
+Grab a piece of bread for dunking.

 Ingredients